From Bali to Davao: Bamboo, Tribes & Shared Knowledge

 As many of you know, returning to the Philippines has been a long-held dream of mine.
-For the past eight years I’ve been deep in it here in Bali — learning from master craftsmen, refining treatment methods, building community programs that try to blend real skill development with enterprise.
+For the past eight years I’ve been deep in it here in Bali — learning from master craftsmen, but primarily finding how treatment methods can be made affordable for everyday people in the “village” context in a way that can build community enterprise and community programs that try to blend real skill development with sustainable enterprise.
 So getting this invitation feels like everything is coming around in a full circle.

-The goal of the workshop isn’t just to put up a building.
-It’s to help seed a small ecotourism enterprise — something that can generate local income, build genuine pride in traditional materials, and create lasting opportunity rooted in regenerative practice.
+The goal of the workshop is to demonstrate putting up a bamboo building and also application of the boucherie fittings Jet developed (and won an innovation award for).
+It’s also to help seed a small ecotourism enterprise — something that can generate local income, build genuine pride in traditional materials, and create lasting opportunity rooted in regenerative practice.

 It Goes Both Ways

-One of the things I’m most excited about is what I’ll be learning from our Filipino partner organisation, Evergreen Kawayan.
-They’ve shown me via video how they run their Boucherie treatment setup, and honestly I was impressed.
-The rubber hose fittings they use to pressurise the borax solution through the culms looked really practical — one of those elegantly simple solutions that strips out all the fiddly bits.
+One of the things I’m learning from our Filipino partner organisation, Evergreen Kawayan is how to how they run their Boucherie treatment setup.
+The rubber hose fittings they use to pressurise the borax solution through the culms make it much faster and easier to switch poles and adapt to differeing size bamboos.

 For the uninitiated, the Boucherie (or modified Boucherie) method works by pushing a pressurised preservative solution — typically borax and boric acid — through the vascular bundles of freshly cut bamboo, displacing the sap and replacing it with a preservative.
 Done well, it’s one of the most thorough treatment methods available, and it’s what gives bamboo the longevity it needs to compete structurally with conventional materials.
 Without treatment, you’re looking at three years before the bugs move in.
 With it, you’re building for decades.